Bernhard Fernow: Subsequent positions

 After leaving Cornell, Fernow became the nation's first consulting forester, with an office in New York City.

 In 1907, he became the first professor of forestry in a four-year baccalaureate degree program at the Pennsylvania State University, in State College.
 After teaching the 1907 spring semester at Penn State, Fernow left to become the first head of the Faculty of Forestry at the University of Toronto.
 He gave as a reason for leaving Penn State an argument with Joseph Rothrock, head of the Pennsylvania State Forest Academy, over the future of that school.

 In 1907, Fernow became the founding Dean of the University of Toronto's Faculty of Forestry, Canada's first university school devoted to forest science.
 He served as editor-in-chief of the Journal of Forestry, which he had started at Cornell in 1902, until his death in 1923.
 He became a member of the Commission of Conservation of Canada on its organization in 1910.

 Harriman Expedition

-In 1899, Fernow was recruited as a member of New York's E. H. Harriman expedition to Alaska along with fellow Cornellian Louis Agassiz Fuertes.
+In 1899, Fernow was recruited as a member of New York's E. H. Harriman expedition to Alaska along with fellow Cornell University alumnus Louis Agassiz Fuertes.
 The expedition set sail from Seattle on May 31, 1899 aboard the refitted steamer, the George W. Elder.
 "His research on the expedition was hampered by the fact that the coastal itinerary never gave him a look at the inland forests.
 His overview thus limited, he concluded that Alaska would never be a great source of timber: the wood was inferior and the conditions of lumbering too difficult.
 Some say that history has proven him wrong, but his opinion did have an effect: for a time, it discouraged commercial interests from prospecting for timber in the Alaskan forests."